-While the latter album from each features sound that is more in you face, the former still has a little breathing room that
+Blood.
+While the latter album from each features sound that is more in you face, the former still has a little breathing

-actually lends something to the overall atmosphere.
-It's almost as if the music was recorded in a cave, with the mics being
+room that actually lends something to the overall atmosphere.
+It's almost as if the music was recorded in a cave, with the

-positioned near the entrance rather than right on top of everything.
-Not the best analogy, but it will have to do.
+mics being positioned near the entrance rather than right on top of everything.
+Not the best analogy, but it will have to

-vocals are pure demonic evil and fit the music perfectly.
-Max lives up to his nickname at the time, as he sounds absolutely
+The vocals are pure demonic evil and fit the music perfectly.
+Max lives up to his nickname at the time, as he sounds

-possessed.
-Sepultura really managed to go well beyond the levels of darkness inspired by the likes of Celtic Frost, as the
+absolutely possessed.
+Sepultura really managed to go well beyond the levels of darkness inspired by the likes of Celtic Frost,

-vocals suit the music so much more than Tom Warrior's ever could have, and the music itself is far more lethal as well.
-To
+as the vocals suit the music so much more than Tom Warrior's ever could have, and the music itself is far more lethal as well.

 for the songs, themselves, the band really did a disservice to this album, by later claiming the only worthwhile piece of

 music on here was "Troops of Doom".
 While that song is fine, it is no more important than many of the other great songs that